simrenbasra/simys-blog/_posts/2026-01-07-simbot_part1.md

 That’s when I started thinking: wouldn’t it be great to have something on my blog that can catch readers up, summarise past posts or answer questions without them needing to reread everything?

 Introducing my next project SimBot!
-A custom chatbot that helps readers understand past content, ask questions and navigate my blog without having to dig through older posts (which, I’ll admit, can get a little hefty…).
+A custom chatbot that helps readers ask questions and understand past content without having to dig through older posts (which, I’ll admit, can get a little hefty…).

 <br>